bradleyboehmke/bradleyboehmke/consulting.md

 permalink: consulting/
 ---

 Is your organization looking to advance its analytic capabilities?
-I provide consulting services ranging from training opportunities for your analysts to providing deployed machine learning applications.
+I provide consulting services ranging from offering training opportunities for your analysts to providing deployed machine learning applications.
+Recent clients include: